 In this blog, we explore some of the key factors in determining how many grafts are needed for each area.
 You can also take advantage of our FUE hair transplant graft calculator which will help you gain a better understanding of how many grafts you may need.

 A hair graft is a common term used to identify a segment of skin that contains hair.
 The number of grafts a patient will need depends on the thickness of their hair and the extent of their hair loss, which can be determined by the Norwood Scale below.

 During a hair transplant, grafts are usually removed from the ‘donor area’ located on the back of the scalp and relocated to a balding area.
 The back of the scalp makes a good extraction area due to the high volume of hair follicles that congregate within that region that are not affected by the balding process.
 Specialist surgeons will remove a small amount of tissue that can grow hair and relocate it to the desired area of the head without damaging them.

 There are two common types of hair transplants and they both depend on the extraction process.
 An FUE hair transplant, the most popular of the two, involves individual hair follicles being carefully removed from the donor area and transferred to the desired location.
 An FUT hair transplant is a more invasive procedure whereby a strip of scalp hair is removed from the back of the head.
 An FUT hair transplant has a longer recovery time, and opens up the possibility of more distinctive scarring at the back of the head.

 At The Treatment Rooms London, we provide effective FUE hair transplants that are less invasive than an FUT procedure.
-Our unparalleled service ensures that our patients are always comfortable during the procedure and leave our clinic completely satisfied.
+Our unparalleled service ensures that our patients are comfortable during the procedure and leave our clinic very satisfied.